sharetribe/ftw-daily/docs/README.md

-# Sharetribe Starter App Documentation
+# Flex Template for Web: Documentation

 The application was bootstrapped with a forked version of [create-react-app](https://github.com/facebookincubator/create-react-app).
 While most of the